 Yost brought their group of Billy Harlan and Durwood little fellows, The Mission Belcher of Saint Jo visited Friends, to Leisure Lodge their father, Irey Belcher, on on Tuesday.
-They brought the residents a "scripture Tuesdays bingo was spon-
+They brought the residents a "scripture Tuesdays bingo was sponsored by volunteers, Pam

-Louis Holub of Rhineland Mrs. J. D. Lankford of came Tuesday and played Goree visited Mrs. Maude his accordian for the resi-Jones, Mrs. Hunter and dents listening pleasure and other friends in Leisure for those who wanted to Lodge Friday. dance.
+Mrs. J. D. Lankford of Goree visited Mrs. Maude Jones, Mrs. Hunter and other friends in Leisure Lodge Friday.

-Wanda Welch and Gaye City was admitted to Leisure Lodge Thursday.
+Mrs. Grace Cyr of Knox City was admitted to Leisure Lodge Thursday.
 Her daughter and husband, Mr. and Mrs. Tom Thomas of Knox City visited her.
-They also visited their aunt,
+They also visited their aunt, Mrs. Ellie Phillips.